meilisearch/specifications/text/0001-script-based-tokenizer.md

 - We should add a way to configure tokenizer whitelisting/backlisting separators
 - The tokenizer specified here is based on scripts, we should base it on languages to be able to have default stop-words for each language
 - The chinese tokenizer is a complicated subject.
 The first implementation will simply adapt jieba's `cut` method.
 In another RFC, we'll think about improving this, and this will probably require the help of a native mandarin speaker input.
+- We will want in the future to allow user configuration for the tokenizer.
+This is taken into account in the design of the new Tokenizer.